LightSafer

 Light Sensor

-The light sensor used is a Broadcom APDS-9300.
-I did originally use the APDS-9301, which supported 3 volt operation, but they've since discontinued that device so I moved to the APDS-9300 which is a 2.5 volt device, and added a 2.5 volt regulator.
+The light sensor used is a TSL2591.
+I did originally use the APDS-9301, which supported 3 volt operation, but they were discontinued so I moved to the APDS-9300.
+This also went obsolete, so I've now moved to the TSL2591.
+This device appears to be popular in the hobbyist community so I hope it'll be supported for a long while yet.
 The sensor uses an I2C interface to the PIC and has a handy interrupt feature which can wake the PIC when a certain light level is reached.

 Power

-The interrupt feature of the APDS-9300 also lets me save power.
-When LightSafer is armed inside the safe, the APDS-9300 light sensor is configured by the PIC to raise an interrupt when the light exceeds a certain level.
-This lets the PIC go into a low power sleep whilst it waits for the APDS-9300 to wake it up.
+The interrupt feature of the TSL2591 also lets me save power.
+When LightSafer is armed inside the safe, the light sensor is configured by the PIC to raise an interrupt when the light exceeds a certain level.
+This lets the PIC go into a low power sleep whilst it waits for the light sensor to wake it up.

 State Current Consumption @ 3.0V